asmaklad/TeleView/README.md

 * toggle Display : For the TTGO_TI board, there is a SSD1306 OLED display, which could display AutoConnect - AP , IP when connected and used as a weak-flash when taking a photo.
 This will only be available when the sketch is compiled with "#define CAMERA_MODEL_TTGO_T1_CAMERA". also you could flip the screen upside-down.

-* Save photos to SD as a configurable feature.
+* Save photos to SD as a configurable feature. file name by date-time.

 ## Tested Boards:
 * AI-Thinker ESP32-CAM Board